Chrysler Neon: Second generation (2000)

 Sales of the second generation model started with the 2000 model year and production ended with the 2005 model year.
 The second-generation Neon was only available as a four-door sedan.
 In some global sales regions, including the U.S., the sole engine was the 2.0 L SOHC engine, the power output remaining at 132 hp.
 An optional Magnum engine configuration (with an active intake manifold, and other engine revisions to increase power) that produced 150 hp was available.
 Both engines had a redline of 6762 rpm.

 The second generation was more refined than the first-generation car.
-It was advertised that the second generation Neon had over 1,000 refinements from the original generation.
+It was advertised that the second-generation Neon had over 1,000 refinements from the original generation.
 The first generation's frameless windows were replaced with a full-framed door.
 Other NVH refinements were implemented.
 The new interior and greater size increased weight.
 The DOHC engine (Chrysler code name ECC) was no longer available.

 In 2000, the R/T trim returned after a one-year hiatus.
-The R/T consisted of a new 150 hp SOHC Magnum 2.0 L Engine, 16 in wheels, spoiler, dual chrome exhaust tips, quicker steering box and stiffer springs.
+The R/T consisted of a new 150 hp SOHC Magnum 2.0 L Engine, 16 in wheels, spoiler, dual chrome exhaust tips, quicker steering box, and stiffer springs.
 The 2001 and 2002 R/Ts had a flat, 'hammerhead' spoiler.
 From 2000 to 2003, the R/T was sold as a Chrysler in the United Kingdom.
 The Neon was offered with a sport package for the 2001 model year only commemorating Dodge's return to the NASCAR scene, called the Motorsports Edition.
 It was available on SE, ES, and R/T and on SE/ES models, consisted of an R/T wing, R/T 16 in wheels, R/T springs, Goodyear NASCAR raised yellow-lettering tires, 'Dodge Motorsports' side decals, white instrument cluster, and R/T steering box.
 SE and ES cars were an R/T visually except for the lack of dual exhaust, R/T lower moldings, fog lamps, and R/T exclusive front bumper.
-The SE and ES only came equipped with the base model's 132 hp engine and was available with an automatic transmission (unlike the manual-only R/T model), the R/T retained the 150hp Magnum engine.
+The SE and ES only came equipped with the base model's 132 hp engine and was available with an automatic transmission (unlike the manual-only R/T model), the R/T retained the 150 hp Magnum engine.
 In 2001, there was also a Sport Appearance Package available on SE and ES, which added the R/T wing and 16” wheels as well as other option availability.
 2001 was the last year for the Plymouth Neon, and the Plymouth brand as well.
 The last Plymouth Neon, which was also the last Plymouth ever produced (a silver four-door sedan), rolled off the assembly line on June 28, 2001.